 How to use Schematic CAD Drawings for Cable Assemblies: Part 3

 The long anticipated part 3 in Sainesh Solanki's Cable and Harness Design blog series is here!
 This installment continues the establishment of libraries with connector heads and crimp lugs, as well as how to model heat shrinks.
 We introduce some parameters too, which enable wire-to-crimp compatibility checks.
-Take a look!
+You can access part 2 here, but if you're all caught up, read on!

 Creating Components Continued...